 In the United States, acute appendicitis is the most common cause of acute abdominal pain requiring surgery.
 Over 5% of the population develops appendicitis at some point.
 It most commonly occurs in adolescence and in the 20s but may occur at any age.

 Other conditions affecting the appendix include carcinoids, cancer, villous adenomas, and diverticula.
 The appendix may also be affected by Crohn disease Crohn Disease Crohn disease is a chronic transmural inflammatory bowel disease that usually affects the distal ileum and colon but may occur in any part of the gastrointestinal tract.
 Symptoms include diarrhea... read more or ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory and ulcerative disease arising in the colonic mucosa, characterized most often by bloody diarrhea.
 Extraintestinal symptoms, particularly arthritis... read more with pancolitis (inflammatory bowel disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more ).

-Appendicitis is thought to result from obstruction of the appendiceal lumen, typically by lymphoid hyperplasia but occasionally by a fecalith, foreign body, or even worms.
+Appendicitis is thought to result from obstruction of the appendiceal lumen, typically by lymphoid hyperplasia but occasionally by a fecalith, foreign body, tumor, or even worms.
 The obstruction leads to distention, bacterial overgrowth, ischemia, and inflammation.
 If untreated, necrosis, gangrene, and perforation occur.
 If the perforation is contained by the omentum, an appendiceal abscess results.

 The classic acute appendicitis symptoms are